347 UDAN air routes operationalised till date

-New Delhi, March 30 (IANS) India has till date operationalised 347 air routes under the regional connectivity scheme 'Ude Desh Ka Aam Nagrik' or RCS-UDAN.
+New Delhi: India has till date operationalised 347 air routes under the regional connectivity scheme 'Ude Desh Ka Aam Nagrik' or RCS-UDAN.

 The scheme was launched in 2016.